 One thing most people assume about surgeons, especially after seeing one too many medical dramas, is that they must be the coolest, calmest doctors in the room.
 All that intricate handwork, they make look easy.
 There’s no room for the shaky or unsteady, surely?

 But do surgeons actually need steady hands?

 Most surgeons don’t need super steady hands.
-There’s plenty of opportunity to rest their hands on machinery, trays and the body wall of the patient themselves.
+There’s plenty of opportunities to rest their hands on machinery, trays, and the body wall of the patient themselves.
 Surgeons specializing in finer work, especially those in cardiovascular or thoracic surgery, are more in need of steadiness.

 So the good news is most people have the hand dexterity it takes to cut it in general surgery.
 As long as they don’t experience tremors!